Newsletter 2023 – 03

 dirk.wijns@mploy.be – 0476 84 24 91

-At the employee's request, the employer will inform her in writing of the reasons for non-renewal.
+At the employee's request, the employer will inform her in writing of the reasons for the non-renewal.
 The employer must prove that the non-renewal of the employment contract or employment relationship in question is unrelated to the pregnancy or childbirth.

 When it comes to temporary employment, the user of the temporary worker is considered to be the employer.

-• Does the employee have to apply for a renewal?
+- Does the employee have to apply for a renewal?

-The law itself does not expressly provide for this.
-The wording in the law ("When the employee (...) does not see her employment contract (...) renewed") and the text of the explanatory memorandum ("The non-renewal of the employment relationship essentially means that the employer issue does not offer new employment to the employee concerned”) give the impression that an application by the employee is not necessary.
+The law itself does not explicitly state this.
+The wording in the law (“When the female employee (…) does not see her employment contract (…) renewed”) and the text of the explanatory memorandum (“The non-renewal of employment essentially amounts to the fact that the employer in question does not offer new employment to the employee concerned”) give the impression that an application by the employee is not necessary. - What is the scope of “renewal”?

-Should the renewal be for the same duration, or can it be shorter?
-Is it a one-off renewal, or will a new renewal continue to be required?
-Do the same employment conditions apply by definition?
-Neither the law nor the explanatory memorandum provide any indication of an answer.
+Must that renewal be for the same duration, or may it be shorter?
+Does it concern a one-off renewal, or does a new renewal become necessary?
+Do the same terms of employment apply by definition?
+Neither the law nor the explanatory memorandum provides any indication of an answer. - What is meant by “being aware of pregnancy or childbirth”?

 Renewal is mandatory when the employer is aware of the pregnancy or childbirth.
-An employer who hires an employee who has children is obviously aware of the birth.
-Does this imply that the 'right to renewal' applies to all employees with children?
+An employer who hires a female employee who has children is evidently aware of the birth.
+Does this imply that the 'right to renewal' applies to all female employees with children? - Within what timeframe can the employee request the reason for the non-renewal, and within what timeframe must the employer respond?

 dirk.heylen@mploy.be